pkgcraft/pkgcraft/crates/pkgcruft-git/README.md

 # Demo

-To run an interactive service demo, run the examples/pkgcruft-gitd script:
+To start an interactive service demo, run the following script:

     ./examples/pkgcruft-gitd

-By default it uses the gentoo repo from github, but should work if pointed at an accessible, remote git URL for a standalone ebuild repo.
+This will build the required pkgcraft tooling and initialize the files necessary to run the service in the `examples/demo` directory.
+By default it uses the gentoo repo from github, but should work if pointed at any accessible, remote git URL for a standalone ebuild repo.

 The script creates three git repos under the `examples/demo` directory.
 The `client.git` repo is what users should interact with, creating commits and